Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 4.1 Performance Summary

-Overall, I'm pretty happy with how the model performed!
+Overall, we're pretty happy with how the model performed!
 Here's what we achieved:

 - **Hit Rate**: 38.03% of users got their actual next book in the top 10 recommendations.
 This means if you showed 10 book recommendations to 100 users, about 38 of them would see a book they actually want to read next.
 - **Ranking Quality**: When the model does find the right book, it's usually ranked around position 5 on average (based on the MRR score).
 So it's not just barely making it into the recommendations - users would actually see it.
 - **Overall Quality**: The NDCG score of 0.2446 shows the model is doing a good job putting relevant books near the top of the list.

-For a dataset with almost 400,000 different books, getting 38% accuracy in the top 10 seems pretty solid to me.
+For a dataset with almost 400,000 different books, getting 38% accuracy in the top 10 seems pretty solid to us.
 Predicting what someone will read next is inherently difficult - people's reading preferences can be unpredictable!

 ### 4.2 Comparison with Research Paper and Industry Standards

-I looked at the original SASRec research paper ([arXiv:1808.09781](https://arxiv.org/pdf/1808.09781)) to see how my results compare.
+We looked at the original SASRec research paper ([arXiv:1808.09781](https://arxiv.org/pdf/1808.09781)) to see how our results compare.
 The paper shows that SASRec outperforms several traditional recommendation methods:

 - **POP (Popularity-based)**: Just recommends the most popular books - doesn't personalize at all
 - **BPR-MF**: Matrix factorization approach - doesn't consider sequence order